NYPL/ami-preservation/docs/pages/preservationServices/dnc_doc.md

 <h3 id="guide_issues">Issue guidelines:</h3>

-Choose an issue TYPE.
-In most cases, an ISSUE (a.k.a. subtype) will also be required.
-Last, a NOTE may also be helpful or required.
+There are three Issue fields to complete (in order):
+1. TYPE (dropdown)
+2. ISSUE a.k.a. subtype (dropdown, dependent on TYPE)
+3. NOTES (free text, when applicable)

 Avoid using issue types and subtypes not listed here:

 * **Hazard**:
   * for items that present health or safety hazards.
 Subtype required (see below)